timbjames/timbjames.github.com/_posts/2014-12-13-mvc-areas-with-vnext.md

 ###Step 2

 Add a new MVC Controller Class to your Controllers folder named `HomeController`.
 By default VS will add the basic code for your controller + and Index view.
-Now once you have this, decorate the `HomeController` class with a new Attribute called `Area`
+Now once you have this, decorate the `HomeController` class with a new Attribute called `Area`.
+Name this after your area which in this case is "MyArea".

     [Area("MyArea")]
     public class HomeController : Controller